ProfDrLuigi/Haxial-KDX/README.md

     cd "KDX Client"
     ./KDXClient.lexe

 #### It's important to use the original config file (KDX.stg) because there is the registration inside.
 Without it the client will nag you with "Support Development of KDX" popups.
+I don't think you want that. :)